Nemanja Gudelj: Sevilla

 On 23 July 2019, Gudelj signed with Spanish side Sevilla FC.
 In July 2020 he tested positive for COVID-19.

 International career

-After being capped at the U19 and U21 levels, Gudelj earned his first cap for Serbia on 5 March 2014, in a 2–1 away win over Ireland in a friendly match after coming on as a last minute substitute for Antonio Rukavina.
-In 2014, Gudelj played for the national team a further four times, playing against Jamaica twice, Panama and Brazil.

-In July 2014 his former coach at AZ, Dick Advocaat, was named as Serbia's national team manager for the Euro 2016 campaign.
-He scored his first goal on 18 November 2014 in a 2–0 away friendly win against Greece.
+Having represented Serbia at the U19 and U21 levels, Gudelj debuted for the senior squad on 5 March 2014 in a 2–1 away victory against the Republic of Ireland in a friendly match after coming on as a last minute substitute for Antonio Rukavina.
+He scored his first goal the same year on 18 November in a 2–0 away friendly victory against Greece.

-In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
+In November 2022, Gudelj was selected in Serbia's squad for the 2022 FIFA World Cup.
 He played in group stage matches against Brazil and Switzerland.
 Serbia finished fourth in the group.

+Gudelj was part of the Serbia squad for UEFA Euro 2024 and started the team's opening match of the tournament against England, playing the first half of the 1–0 loss before being replaced by Ivan Ilić.
+He also played in a group stage match against Denmark, where Serbia finished fourth in the group.

+Personal life

+Gudelj is the son of former player Nebojša Gudelj and the older brother of Dragiša Gudelj.

+In August 2023, Gudelj married his girlfriend Anastasija Ražnatović, the daughter of Ceca and Arkan, in a secret ceremony at Rajinovac.